quintel/mechanical_turk/README.markdown

 ````

 Then we run the test (either from the command line using `$> rspec specs/.` or hitting `CMD+R` in TextMate)...
-and hopefully we get a green light!
+and hopefully we get the soothing green light that everything is *as expected*:

 ![it's green!](http://f.cl.ly/items/27252h3o191P2o142y0o/Screen%20Shot%202012-03-07%20at%209.17.00%20AM.png)

-Or when ETEngine returns something else then expected, we get a red value and
+Or when ETEngine returns something else then expected, we get a **warning** and
 some explanation:

 ![oh no, it's red!](http://f.cl.ly/items/0y4307374716291x3f3v/Screen%20Shot%202012-03-07%20at%209.27.49%20AM.png)